AusziStudios/Axil-Framework/docs/Classes/Index.md

 1. [Class](Class.md)
 is the pre-included base class for almost all objects.
 1. [Emitter](Emitter.md) adds basic syncronous events.
-2. [Replicator](Replicator.md) adds syncronous events to communicate accross the client-server boundary and replicates classes to clients.
+2. [Replicator](Replicator.md) adds syncronous events to communicate across the client-server boundary and replicates classes to clients.
-3. [Template](Template.md) allows for creating sub-classes which inherit data from eachother.
+3. [Template](Template.md) allows for creating sub-classes which inherit data from each other.
 This is useful for things like a complex team system, with different variations for each team that are manually set and not random. ***UNDOCUMENTED***
 4. [Object](Object.md) assigns a physical model to each template. ***UNDOCUMENTED***

 # Example